infozenfrance/Phraseanet-Docs/en/User/Guide/Lightbox.rst

 .. topic:: The essential

     *Phraseanet Lightbox* collaborative viewing interface.
-	If has comparison features, disporama, export and allows to validate and comment media.
+If has comparison features, slide show, export and allows to validate or comment media.
+The Push and Validation recipients can view their contents using this interface.
-	It allows the non authenticated users to view pictures without authentication.

 Access the Lightbox
 -------------------